moay/server-for-symfony-flex/README.md

 ___

+### Features

+* private recipes: The server enables you to use your own recipes for your own packages, even with Satis or Private Packagist.
+* seamless integration: The server integrates with the official symfony.sh-endpoint and will serve the official recipes as well as your own ones.
+* caching and mirroring: The server can easily be configured to mirror the official repos so that you are completely independent.

+### Setup

+// TODO

+### Update the recipes

+The recipe repos should be updated every now and then.
+In order to have the flex server download your recipes when they change, you can use a webhook.

+In Github or Gitlab you can use the url `https://your.domain/webhook/update` to have the flex server update the repos.

 ### Using the server

 Using the server in your Symfony project is as easy as adding the proper endpoint to your `composer.json`: